Xyvir/Ephemeral/README.md

 pyinstaller --noconsole --onefile --name "Ephemeral" --hidden-import=pystray ephemeral.py
 ```

-> If you would like additional default languages included beside the above, please open a PR so I can get them added.>
+> If you would like additional default languages included beside the above, please open a PR so I can get them added; prefferably recommended alongside specific lightweight container to run said language.

-# Todo:

-Currently text-only output is supported; though I can see a use case for adding a mechanism to retreive arbitrary file artifacts and that would be the next major addition.

-Add support for serializing multiple varied language codeblocks in the clipboard, running each in sequence and returning their ordered STOUD.